e-conomic/vml-docs/docs/autosuggest2.md

 ```
 https://api.asgt.visma.ai/
 ```

+So in our production environment, the full URL for the bank:create call is `https://api.asgt.visma.ai/v1/bank:create`

 The portal, our web front for user and token manegement, metrics dashboards, sample code and other developer tools, is at
 ```